 Educator and Parent Workshops

 Have a student or child interested in participating in New York City History Day?
-Examine the 2018 NHD theme “Conflict & Compromise” through the lens of the Museum’s exhibitions.
-Fall 2017 workshops are listed below.
+Examine the 2019 NHD theme “Triumph & Tragedy” through the lens of the Museum’s exhibitions.

-Visit our Educator Events page to see upcoming programs for teachers.
+Visit the Educator Events page to learn more about other opportunities for educators.

 Educator and Student Resources